Mariz Umali: Early life

 Umali wanted to be a doctor, thus, she enrolled in a course related to medicine, which is pharmacy but she later transferred to broadcast communications at the University of the Philippines Diliman, from where she graduated cum laude.
-In 2000, she ran as Chairman of UP Diliman University Student Council but she lost to Raymond Palatino who is the future Representative of Kabataan at the House of Representatives of the Philippines.
+In 2000, she ran as Chairman of UP Diliman University Student Council but she lost to Raymond Palatino who would eventually represent the Kabataan party-list at the House of Representatives.
 She also joined UP-CMC Broadcast Association, a non-profit organization of UPD College of Mass Communication.